Persistence – Reflection on Luke 11:5-13

 Additional Thoughts

-Thank you for meditating on this Gospel reading and considering this Lectio Divina Luke 11:5-13 Reflection – Mutual Persistence.
+Thank you for meditating on this Gospel and reading this Lectio Divina on Luke 11:5-13 Reflection – Mutual Persistence.

 Would you like to contribute related thoughts to these Lectio reflections of the Gospel readings?
 Since Lectio is not the only contemplative payer style, others might appreciate these types of expressions in this ministry.
 Do you see God’s grandeur everywhere and unconditionally enjoy sharing the love of Christ that you have inside?
 Are you willing to be anonymous in what you would share?
 If so, email me.